guykozlovskij/ga-project-1/README.md

 ```
 <a name="alien-wall"></a>

-**Alien wall collision** is written in a similar fashion to the players' collision, with the difference being us measuring a whole array of objects, rather that a single one.
-I opted out to have the first and the last objects in the array as the measuring points, checking if they are divisible by the width.
+**Alien wall collision** is written in a similar fashion to the players' collision, with the difference being us measuring a whole array of objects, rather than a single one.
+I opted out to have the first and the last objects in the array as the measuring points, checking if they are divisible by the `width`.
 ```js
  //* Alien movement
   const alienMovementID = setInterval(() => {